SVP Global Ventures Ltd lists on the National Stock Exchange | Business

 - India

-MUMBAI, India, July 15, 2021 /PRNewswire/ -- SVP Global Ventures Ltd, one of the fastest-growing multinational cotton yarn manufacturers in the country, was listed on the National Stock Exchange.
+Mumbai (Maharashtra) [India], July 15 (ANI/PRNewswire): SVP Global Ventures Ltd, one of the fastest-growing multinational cotton yarn manufacturers in the country, was listed on the National Stock Exchange.
 The Mumbai-based Company commenced trading on NSE at Rs.
 111.80 per share with a total quantity traded on the first day was 3.49 lacs shares with a total delivery of 54.37%.
 The Market Capitalization of the company post-closing price stood at Rs.
 1361.77 Crores.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)